PhilipNaudus/simple_site-gh-pages/pages/tang/mulan_temple_du_mu.md

 As the poem concludes, Du Mu compares Mulan to [Wang Zhaojun](https://www.theepochtimes.com/wang-zhaojun-beauty-of-peace_1069045.html), one of the four most beautiful women who ever lived in ancient China.
 Like Mulan, Wang Zhaojun&rsquo;s virtue forced her to make incredible sacrifices and endure many years of isolation.

-Because this poem employs beautiful rhetoric which is extremely difficult to express in another language, a literal translation is nearly impossible.
+Because this poem employs beautiful rhetoric, which is extremely difficult to express in another language, a literal translation is nearly impossible.
 A paraphrase appears below:

 <blockquote style="text-align: left;">
 The warrior boldly enters battle and draws her bow.<br />